ecordova1/getdata/README.md

 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-After the script runs successfully, you will have a new file in the current working directory called "tidydata.txt" which has the tidy data set.
+After the script runs successfully, you will have a new file in the current working directory called "tidydata.txt".

+You can check it with : read.table("tidydata.txt",header = TRUE)